muthuvel92/Decision_Tree_Grid/README.md

 4. **Fit the Model**: Train the model on the training data using the grid search.
 5. **Evaluate Results**: Analyze the output to determine the best-performing hyperparameter combination based on the chosen scoring metric.

-### Conclusion

-Using a Grid Search for Decision Trees is an effective approach to fine-tune hyperparameters, thereby improving model accuracy and robustness.
-It ensures that the model is optimally configured for the specific dataset at hand.
-If you have more questions about Decision Trees or grid search methods, feel free to ask! 😊